Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

 This operator stabilizes the photon-number parity while preserving coherence between the Fock components.
 Whenever a parity jump arises from photon loss, PReSPA performs AQEC by automatically adding a photon back to the cavity.
-PReSPA is not constructed from a true parity operator ($\propto e^{i\hat{a}^\dagger \hat{a}}$).
+PReSPA is not constructed from a true parity operator ($\propto e^{i \pi \hat{a}^\dagger \hat{a}}$).
 However, by explicitly constructing a superposition of four targeted dissipative processes, it achieves a workaround to the well-recognized challenge of implementing continuous quantum non-demolition parity projection~\cite{albert_pair-cat_2019,cohen_degeneracy-preserving_2017}, which has been a major obstacle for AQEC.
-It should be noted that $\hat{\Pi}_{eo}$ does not fully reverse the effect of a photon loss event ($\hat{\Pi}_{eo}\hat{a}\neq \hat{\mathrm{I}}$); rather it leads to a net gain in mean photon numbers for all logical states, which is approximately equivalent to an increase of the cat size of the encoding.
-PReSPA also does not correct for the continuous decrease of the cat size in the absence of parity jumps~\cite{mirrahimi_dynamically_2014}.
-However, the accumulated entropy in the uncertainty of the cat size is not associated with significant leakage of logical information (which is encoded in the phases of the cat states), and can be evacuated effectively with a proper decoding transformation.
-Our numerical simulations indicate that the ideal $\hat{\Pi}_{eo}$ can be used to reduce the logical error rate from single-photon loss by at least 50 times.
-See Supplementary Materials for the theory of this approximate AQEC protocol.\\
+It should be noted that $\hat{\Pi}_{eo}$ does not fully reverse the effect of a photon loss event ($\hat{\Pi}_{eo}\hat{a}\neq \hat{\mathrm{I}}$); rather it leads to a net gain in mean photon numbers for all logical states, which is approximately equivalent to an increase of $|\alpha|$.
+PReSPA also does not correct for the continuous decrease of $|\alpha|$ in the absence of parity jumps~\cite{ofek_extending_2016}.
+However, the accumulated entropy in the size uncertainty of the cat-state encoding is not associated with significant leakage of logical information (which is encoded in the phases of the cat states), and can be removed from the logical qubit effectively using a proper decoding transformation.
+Theoretically, instantaneous and exact $\hat{\Pi}_{eo}$ operations to this T4C code can reduce its logical error rate from single-photon loss by $\sim$50 times (or more if a larger $|\alpha|$ is chosen for the encoding).
+See Methods for the theory of this approximate AQEC protocol.